carlemueller/cassutil/README.md

 ## Diffing sets

-Result Sets that detect differences in data between two tables (for after migrations or moving data around)
+Utilities that detect differences in data between two tables (for after migrations or moving data around)

 ## Artifacts